hashicorp/consul/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1250/badge)](https://bestpractices.coreinfrastructure.org/projects/1250)

 CoreDNS is a DNS server that started as a fork of [Caddy](https://github.com/mholt/caddy/).
 It has the same model: it chains plugins.
-In fact it's so similar that CoreDNS is now a server type plugin for Caddy.

-CoreDNS is also a [Cloud Native Computing Foundation](https://cncf.io) inception level project.
+CoreDNS is a [Cloud Native Computing Foundation](https://cncf.io) inception level project.

 CoreDNS is the successor to [SkyDNS](https://github.com/skynetservices/skydns).
 SkyDNS is a thin layer that exposes services in etcd in the DNS.
 CoreDNS builds on this idea and is a generic DNS server that can talk to multiple backends (etcd, kubernetes, etc.).

 CoreDNS aims to be a fast and flexible DNS server.
 The keyword here is *flexible*: with CoreDNS you are able to do what you want with your DNS data.
-And if not: write some plugin!
+And if not: write a plugin!

 CoreDNS can listen for DNS request coming in over UDP/TCP (go'old DNS), TLS ([RFC 7858](https://tools.ietf.org/html/rfc7858)) and gRPC (not a standard).